lillianqin/book-project/analysis.md

 More space is only allocated once all the reserved chunks are in use.
 When an object is destroyed, the space it occupies is still reserved for creating another of the same object type.
 Reducing time spent on memory allocation makes this useful for large objects and those that are created and destroyed frequently (such as orders and levels).
-Net book-building time is now down to 87 seconds, down from 100 seconds.
+Net book-building time decreased from 100 to 87 seconds.

 ## Step 5: B-Tree Map
 *newOrder* remains the most time-consuming operation even after these optimizations.